Program

 On Île-Saint-Denis, at Maison Fleuve, cneai = will present an off-site exhibition featuring works by Guy Gabon, Andreas Kressig, Olivier Crouzel, Jean-Claude Jolet, and new works by Valérie du Chéné and designer Claude Dugit Gros, to mark the official opening of the new venue.

-19 > 20.09.2026 = Inauguration of Maison Fleuve, the new home of the cneai =, located on Île-Saint-Denis, accompanied by a series of lectures and events held at and around Maison Fleuve.
+- Sept.
+19–20, 2026 = Inauguration of Maison Fleuve, the new Cneai location on L’Île-Saint-Denis, accompanied by a series of lectures and events both inside and outside Maison Fleuve.

-- The Documents d’artistes Network (Réseau DDA) is the federation of regional artists’ documents associations.
-It implements projects developed in collaboration with its members to promote the work and visibility of artists in the regions where its members are active.
+- The Artists’ Documents Network (Réseau dda) is the federation of regional Artists’ Documents associations.
+It implements projects developed in collaboration with its members to promote the work and visibility of artists from the regions where its members are active.

-- Documents d’artistes Caraïbes and Amazonies is a collection of documents that helps promote and raise awareness of professional artists from Guadeloupe, French Guiana, and Martinique.
+- Documents d’artistes Caraïbes et Amazonies is a documentary archive that contributes to the promotion and recognition of professional artists from Guadeloupe, French Guiana, and Martinique.

-- Documents d’artistes La Réunion (DDA La Réunion) carries out its mission to support artists living and working on the island by providing a platform to promote and assist contemporary visual artists from Réunion.
+- Documents d’artistes La Réunion (DDA La Réunion) carries out its mission among artists living and working on the island through a platform that provides visibility and support for contemporary visual artists from Réunion.

-- La Station Culturelle, founded in 2018 in Fort-de-France, Martinique, is a nonprofit organization that promotes access to cultural venues, supports emerging Caribbean artists, and strengthens the connection between artists and audiences.
-It offers residencies and helps artists develop their professional careers at the local, Caribbean, and international levels, while also providing support for project development.
+- La Station Culturelle, founded in 2018 in Fort-de-France, Martinique, is an association that promotes access to cultural venues, supports emerging Caribbean artists, and strengthens the connection between artists and the public.
+It offers residencies and supports creators in their professional development at the local, Caribbean, and international levels, while providing assistance with project development.

-The cneai = Centre for Art that is Composed, Navigated, Engaged, Sheltered, and Imagined is a space for research, production, artist residencies, and the dissemination of contemporary art.
-Since 1997, cneai has been dedicated to the intersection of theoretical research, experimental practices, and support for artists and audiences.
-The art center houses three collections: Yona Friedman, FMRA, and Multiples, as well as a publishing house and a “Floating House”—a boat designed by the Bouroullec brothers dedicated to artist residencies.
+- The Cneai—a composite, navigable, engaged, sheltered, and imaginative art center—is a space for research, production, artist residencies, and the dissemination of contemporary art.
+Since 1997, the Cneai has been dedicated to the intersection of theoretical research, experimental practices, and support for artists and audiences.
+The art center houses three collections: Yona Friedman, FMRA, and Multiples, as well as a publishing house and a “Floating House,” a boat designed by the Bouroullec brothers dedicated to artist residencies.